ErraticUnicorn/MOSH/README.md

 ---
 Some pointers on file organization in this repo:

-1) Source files go in the src directory, in the appropriate subfolder.
+1) Source files go in the SunsetHigh/src directory, in the appropriate subfolder.
 Make sure the namespace for these files is always "SunsetHigh"!
 When adding source with VS in these folders, additional names may be appended to the namespace.

-2) All content (music, art, text, maps) go into the "Content" folder, in the appropriate subfolder.
+2) All content (music, art, text, maps) go into the SunsetHigh/Content folder, in the appropriate subfolder.
 Note that tile sheets go into Content/Maps/Tilesets/, while Content/Maps/ is for Tiled maps.

 4) All outside libraries and utilities (e.g. NAudio.dll) go into the "Resources" folder.